stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ### Use Datetime Objects with Time Zones

-Always use **datetime** objects that are [aware](https://docs.python.org/3/library/datetime.html?highlight=datetime#aware-and-naive-objects) of time zones.
-By default, Python creates datetime objects that do not include a time zone.
-The documentation refers to datetime objects without a time zone as **naive**.
+Always use _datetime_ objects that are [aware](https://docs.python.org/3/library/datetime.html?highlight=datetime#aware-and-naive-objects) of time zones.
+By default, Python creates _datetime_ objects that do not include a time zone.
+The documentation refers to _datetime_ objects without a time zone as **naive**.

-Avoid using **date** objects, except where the time of day is completely.
-The **date** objects are always **naive**, and do not include a time zone.
+Avoid using _date_ objects, except where the time of day is completely irrelevant.
+The _date_ objects are always **naive**, and do not include a time zone.

-Use aware datetime objects with the UTC time zone for timestamps, logs and other internal features.
+Use aware _datetime_ objects with the UTC time zone for timestamps, logs and other internal features.

-To get the current time and date in UTC as an aware datetime object, specify the UTC time zone with **now()**.
+To get the current time and date in UTC as an aware _datetime_ object, specify the UTC time zone with _now()_.
 For example:

 ```python
 from datetime import datetime, timezone